Associate of Arts in Nursing Program

 The Associate of Art in Nursing Program provides students with the opportunity to develop the knowledge and skills necessary to function as a Registered Nurse in a variety of settings.
 The student will receive classroom, laboratory, and clinical instruction in nursing areas of fundamentals, anatomy and physiology, pharmacology, medical/surgical nursing, mental health, obstetrics, and pediatric nursing.
 After successful completion of the program, the student is required to take the NCLEX-RN examination for licensure as a Registered Nurse.
 Graduates of the Associate of Art in Nursing Program may be employed as a Registered Nurse upon application to the State Board of Nursing and successfully passing the NCLEX-RN examination.
 This person may serve patients and clients in many settings including hospitals, clinics, doctor’s offices, extended-care facilities, and other medical facilities.

-Anatomy
+Human Anatomy

-Anatomy Laboratory
+Human Anatomy Laboratory

 Human Physiology